PrinceOfCzechia/BigInts-calculator/README.md

 The algorithmically key components of this calculator are functions inside the file *eval.cpp*.
 In the following paragraphs, I will briefly describe them:

+### firstUnary
+If the first character of an input is a minus sign, this function returns a *string*, where the input is appended to a *0*.

 ### unaryPrep

 Before tokenizing, this function adds *'u'* instead of unary minuses, in this case those, which are preceded by another operator in their respective strings.
 These *'u'* characters are then used in a *BigInt* constructor which takes them as a hint to construct a negative number, i.e. a *BigInt* with *sgn* property set to *0*.